o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/text-to-speech-wwise.md

    A new event is created with the default name of `Play_{sound-name}_{nn}`\.
 You can specify a different name if you want\.
 The event ID appears on the upper right\.
 ![\[Created sound event\]](/images/userguide/cloud_canvas/cloud-canvas-cloud-gem-text-to-speech-wwise-8.png)

-## Generate the Soundbank File and Save the Wwise Project<a name="cloud-canvas-cloud-gem-text-to-speech-wwise-generate-soundbank-file-and-save-wwise-project"></a>
+## Generate the Soundbank File and Save the Wwise Project {#cloud-canvas-cloud-gem-text-to-speech-wwise-generate-soundbank-file-and-save-wwise-project}

 After you have created an event for the sound, you generate a soundbank file and save the sound project\.